sp3kk/PU-Gruppe-15/README.md

 Requirements: the project folder itself, python3.5 (or newer), and pip.

-Install coverage.py by entering --> pip install coverage
+In the terminal, install coverage.py by entering --> pip install coverage

 In the terminal, enter the project folder \%some_folder%\PU-Gruppe-25\